 - the clinical trial will be conducted, and SUSARs and result-related information will be reported, in accordance with the applicable legislation.'

-If the sponsor group organisation reviews the application and wishes to request updates to the dataset before it can be submitted, they can select ‘I do not confirm this submission’ and then provide details of the required updates in the ‘Reason for not confirming’ box.
-Clicking the Submit button will then transfer the application back so that it can be edited as necessary.
+If the Sponsor or Sponsor Delegate Organisation reviews the application and wishes to request updates to the dataset before it can be submitted, they can select ‘I do not confirm this submission’ and then provide details of the required updates in the ‘Reason for not confirming’ box.
+Clicking the Submit button will transfer the application back so that it can be edited as necessary.

 The application will be validated within 3 days of being received and you will be able to see the validation status in the dashboard.
 Validation will check whether all of the required documents have been submitted, they can be opened and they are readable.